vladskvortsov/mind-project2-1-pipeline/README.md

 ## Removing Resources:

-Use `destroy-recources` workflow to remove recouerces
+Use `destroy-resources` workflow to remove recouerces

 ## Key Notes: